 Today over 30 million people are enslaved worldwide: more than at any time in history.
 The primary reason for enslavement is poverty and even in the most organized sector such as the tea industry; they can’t afford to pay a better wage to tea workers as their teas do not fetch remunerative price in the auction, making tea pickers vulnerable to human traffickers who promise better wage.

-Therefore using technology as an enabler, TeaOrb has created a Food & Beverage hybrid e-commerce marketplace for producers from NE India, allowing them to collectively deliver their finest and freshest produce directly to consumers worldwide and fetch a better price as there are no intermediaries, affecting their payment capacity for better wage to tea workers and access to programs and services to tackle climate change and offer tea tourism.
+Therefore using technology as an enabler, TeaOrb has created a Food & Beverage hybrid e-commerce marketplace for producers from NE India, allowing them to collectively deliver their finest and freshest produce directly to consumers worldwide and fetch a better price, as roles are minimized, affecting their payment capacity for better wage to tea workers and access to programs and services to tackle climate change and offer tea tourism.
 Apart from marketing and tourism, TeaOrb also has a consulting wing to provide guidance to producers in scientific agricultural practice in tea cultivation, modern manufacturing process in factory, marketing of the produce, matters related to Food Safety Standards Act 2006 and Tea Board of India's directives on Plant Protection Code (PPC).

 TEAORB.COM was unveiled through a soft launch on 21st December, 2016.